-Ah, the million dollar question: is collagen still effective when added to hot beverages like coffee or tea?
-The simple answer is YES, but let’s spill the (hot) tea on why it IS perfectly okay and why this topic is constantly being discussed.
+Ah, the million dollar question: is collagen still effective when added to hot beverages like coffee or tea, and can collagen powder mix with hot water?
+The simple answer is YES, but let’s spill the (hot) tea on why it IS perfectly okay to use collagen in hot drinks and why this topic is constantly being discussed.

 People tend to apply the same logic of certain food groups that are not heat-stable, to collagen peptides and hydrolyzed collagen powders.
 So yes, certain foods can lose nutrients as temperatures rise, but this will not apply to collagen or collagen peptides.